dougeby/IntuneDocs/InTuneDocs/DeployUse/mam-ca-for-exchange-online.md

 ---

-# Create a Exchange Online conditional access policy for MAM apps
+# Create an Exchange Online conditional access policy for MAM apps
 You can choose which apps should be allowed to access Exchange Online and select the users who are affected by the policy.
 This topic gives you step-by-step instructions on how to set up app access to the Exchange Online.